 Years 11 and 12

 There is great emphasis placed on the final two years of schooling at Penrith Anglican College.
 The College encourages students to make wise choices regarding their study path.
-For this reason, students are offered the choice of either completing their Higher School Certificate (HSC) or the International Baccalaureate Diploma program (IB).

 Students in Years 11 and 12 are also offered co-curricular opportunities to enhance their sporting, artistic, musical and community passions.